Competitive Food Nutritional Standards.

 Exceptions to the Competitive Food and Beverage Nutrition Standards

 Food and/or beverages sold or served in the following special situations are not required to meet the Competitive Food and Beverage Nutrition Standards:

 - Accommodating students with special needs whose Individualized Education PLan indicates the use of a food and/or beverage item of any type for behavior modification (or other suitable need).

-School Nurses.
-The requirements in this section do not apply to school nurses or another school official permitted by local policy to assist school nurses using a food and/or beverage item of any type during the course of providing health care to individual students.
+- School Nursesor, another school official permitted by local policy to assist school nurses, using a food and/or beverage item of any type during the course of providing health care to individual students.

-Competitions and Other Events.
-The requirements in this section do not apply to any location students travel to for competitions or other events if a school nutrition program (SNP) does not provide the students with meals as long as the competitive or event location is not an extended area of a school campus that operates NSLP or SBP.
+- Locations students travel to for competitions or other events if a school nutrition program (SNP) does not provide the students with meals as long as the competitive or event location is not an extended area of a school campus.

-Food and/or Beverages Brought from Home or Food Given to Students.
-The Competitive Food and Beverage Nutrition Standards do not restrict (1) food and/or beverages that parents provide for their own children’s lunches or snacks or (2) food and/or beverages that are given to students.
+- Food and/or beverages that are given to students at no charge.
 This includes, but is not limited to, food and/or beverages provided for birthday parties or special events.

 - Food Sold During the School Day Not Intended for Consumption in Schools.